MojoJolo/balbinwatches/_posts/2023-10-25-alpha-watch.markdown

 ---
 **₱12,500.00**

-Introducing Alpha, the debut timepiece of Balbin Watches.
+Introducing Alpha, my debut timepiece from Balbin Watches.

-The name was inspired by [Alpha 5](https://en.wikipedia.org/wiki/Alpha_5_(Power_Rangers)), the red robot character in Mighty Morphin Power Rangers.
-It is a show that I loved watching as a kid.
+The name was inspired by Alpha 5, the red robot character in Mighty Morphin Power Rangers, a show I really liked from my childhood.
 The five red dots on the dial serve as a subtle tribute to Alpha 5's signature color.
-These dots add color and playfulness to the watch's aesthetic.
+I believe that these dots add vibrancy and playfulness to the watch's aesthetic.

+I personally handcrafted the dial for this watch.
+To start, the dial was coated with a pearl-white lacquer as its foundation.
+The dot indices were painted with acrylic paint, applied using stencils and an airbrush.
+Additionally, the chapter ring, text, and logo were all manually pad-printed by hand.
+After all these processes, I assembled the watch within a stainless steel case with an automatic movement.

 ### Specifications